Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/rod_of_alertness.md

+---
+category: items
+layout: page
 name: Rod of Alertness
-type: rod
+tag: rod

-# Rod of Alertness
+title: Rod of Alertness
+---

 _Rod, very rare (requires attunement)_

 This rod has a flanged head and the following properties.